hgrotzin/language_localizer/README.md

 Subject key responses
 ---------------------
 Keys pressed can be edited in the code itself.
 Current target keys are 1, 2, 3, and 4.
-Space bar moves through the instructions and + moves through the trigger slide (space bar will also move past this slide for ease of testing/starting task outside of scanner - can remove this when task is ready for scanner runs to avoid human error).
+Space bar moves through the instructions and + moves through the trigger slide (space bar will also move past this slide for ease of testing/starting task outside of scanner).

 References
 ----------